Mbellni/Thesis-Project-2025/Progress-journal-3.md

 ### Person 3 - My supervisor

-I obviously needed a thumbs up from my supervisor before advancing any further, but honmestly there isn't much to say.
-It was just really positive/undersdtanding and it allowed me to move on to the the next desiging phase, the character.
+I obviously needed a thumbs-up from my supervisor before advancing any further, but honestly, there isn't much to say.
+It was just really positive/understanding, and it allowed me to move on to the next designing phase, the character.

 This is what I ended up with: